idaholab/moose/framework/doc/content/source/postprocessors/NumResidualEvaluations.md

 !syntax description /Postprocessors/NumResidualEvaluations

 This postprocessor helps to understand where the computation time is being spent, to perform optimization studies for example.
-More information about forming the residual in the [non linear system](source/systems/NonlinearSystem.md) may be found [here](syntax/Kernels/index.md).
+More information about forming the residual in the [nonlinear system](source/systems/NonlinearSystem.md) may be found [here](syntax/Kernels/index.md).

 !syntax parameters /Postprocessors/NumResidualEvaluations